-2 Before and After School Supervision
+1 Before and After School Supervision

 Supervision is provided thirty (30) minutes before the start of the instructional day.
 For safety reasons, students are not permitted on campus before that time.
-All students are expected to leave the campus within ten (10) minutes of the dismissal bell unless they are attending the school after care program (middle school only) or are involved in an after-school function or activity.
+All students are expected to leave the campus within ten (10) minutes of the dismissal bell unless they are attending the schools after care program or are involved in an after-school function or activity.
+Supervision is not provided for students after the ten (10) minute time allotment following dismissal.
+Please plan for after-school care as needed.
+After school care is provided at all elementary and middle schools through the KIN program.
+Check with your school for more information.